yangke-release/chucky-ng/docs/source/index.rst

 Introduction of Chucky
 ----------------------
-Chucky is a the missing check vulnerability detection method designed by `Fabian Yamaguchi <http://codeexploration.blogspot.de/>`_.
+Chucky is a missing check vulnerability detection method designed by `Fabian Yamaguchi <http://codeexploration.blogspot.de/>`_.
 It statically taints source code and identifies anomalous or missing conditions linked to security-critical objects.
 Chucky analyzes functions for anomalies.
 To this end, the usage of symbols used by a function is analyzed by comparing the checks used in conjunction